Skip to main content

 The intended usecase is for single entity data requests where the database and memory impact are both negligible and we don't want to burden the caller with resolving references in the returned JSON.

-All predefined squid by arc46 configurations with Allow Inline Relations are therefore limited to a maximal amount of 10 returned entities.
+All predefined configurations with Allow Inline Relations are therefore limited to a maximal amount of 10 returned entities.

 {